-December 10, 2021 St. Louis, Missouri
+December 9, 2022 St. Louis, Missouri SARA YANG BOSCO Secretary

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 7, 2023

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY 1, 2022 Emerson's Notice of Annual Meeting, Proxy Statement, Form of Proxy, and Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the fiscal year ended September 30, 2021, are available, free of charge, at www.proxyvote.com.
+Emerson's Notice of Annual Meeting, Proxy Statement, Form of Proxy, and Annual Report to Shareholders, which includes our Annual Report on Form 10-K for the fiscal year ended September 30, 2022, are available, free of charge, at www.proxyvote.com.
 You will need to input the Control Number located on the proxy card or notice of internet availability of proxy materials when accessing these documents.
-A separate notice of internet availability of such proxy materials is first being sent to our shareholders on or around December 10, 2021.
-Shareholders may access these materials and vote over the internet or request delivery of a full set of materials by mail or email.
+A separate notice of internet availability of such proxy materials is first being sent to our shareholders on a round December 9, 2022.
+Shareholders mail or email.
 If you receive the separate notice of internet availability of proxy materials, you will not receive a paper or email copy of the proxy materials unless you request one in the manner set forth in the notice.